 He finds an online service that can target his specific audience for a fee and spends the rest of the day designing the survey.
 He launches it the next day.

 Results start pouring in almost immediately, and a few days later, he has over a hundred neatly tabulated responses and some fancy charts.
 He beams as he discovers that over 85% of the respondents ranked his top problem as a “must-have.”

 He immediately drafts Mary an email:

-I know you said the problem validation stage can take up to 4 weeks.
-I used a survey to speed things up and got a strong signal that validates my problem (85/100).
-Am I missing something or should I move on to the solution testing phase?
+I know you said the problem validation stage could take up to 4 weeks.
+I used a survey to speed things up and got a strong signal that validated my problem (85/100).
+Am I missing something, or should I move on to the solution-testing phase?

 He gets a text message 2 mins after he sends the email:

 “Let’s meet tomorrow at noon to discuss — usual spot.”